 Paul is a Judge in the British and Irish Great Taste Awards, a Judge in the Hotel and Restaurant Gold Medal Awards, Publicist, hospitality consultant and event manager.
 He has worked extensively with many Irish Food Producers to promote their product and has worked with many food festivals particularly The Savour Kilkenny Food Festival for several years.
 He has presented radio shows that have a focus on food and is a regular contributor to discussions on food on many radio stations in Ireland.
 Paul has a large online following on social media in particular in the food community.
 He owns Farmhill restaurant in Goatstown, Dublin and absolutely loves curries!

-Joris Minne has been writing a food column every week in the Belfast Telegraph for five years.
-He has reviewed 263 Northern Ireland restaurants in that time.
+Joris Minne has been writing a food column every week in the Belfast Telegraph for 10 years.
+He has reviewed 520 restaurants in that time.
 His background is in journalism.
 He trained at National Geographic in Washington DC in the 1980s, joined London publishing giant IPC Magazines and moved to Madrid in 1990 where he was a researcher for Time, Sports Illustrated and Irish Times correspondents.

-Speaking on the success of the event, Founder Askir Ali said: “Curry may have been born in India, but it has grown and matured across Ireland.
+Speaking on the success of the event, Founder Askir Ali said: “Curry,and Asian food may have been born in Asia but it has grown and matured across Ireland.
 The Irish Curry Awards are recognition of that.

-Plans have already been put in place for next year’s event which will mark the third year of the Irish Curry Awards.
-These awards were supported by BJ Productions, UTIS Holdings, Asian Restaurateur, Hospitality Ulster, Cobra Beer, Coca Cola, AJ Stuart, Hugh Jordan, Glenisk and Order on Chef.
+Plans have already been put in place for 2019 awards , event which will mark the fourth year of the Irish Curry Awards.
+These awards sponsored by cobra beer and Justeatireland and were supported by BJ Productions,Bollywood Rockerzs, UTIS Holdings, Asian Restaurateur, Hospitality Ulster,risk alliance, taxallstar , roboatcupe, MR foods , we like to thank them all again .